GamingGuy003/rranch/Readme.md

 * **-rbs / --releasebuildsol [sol_file]:** Submits a branch release solution to the server.

 * **-cbs / --crossbuildsol [sol_file]:** Submits a branch cross solution to the server.

+## Install

+On Unix Systems you can cd into the local repo and run <code>make && sudo make install</code> to build a release binary and install it to /usr/bin.
+On other Systems you might have to do the two steps manually.

 ## Config